 - Know that your food is still essentially your best medicine.

-- Aside from that, your lifestyle is your next best medicine.
-The usual things: eat regular meals, don’t go to bed late, drink enough water (but don’t drown yourself), and have some form of daily physical routine (nothing over the top!).
+- Your lifestyle is your next best medicine.
+Eat regular meals, don’t go to bed late, drink enough water (but don’t drown yourself), and have some form of daily physical routine (nothing over the top!).

 - As always, LESS IS MORE, with the exception of this newsletter;)